 The arc does have some rough moments, but the greatest flaw in the arc isn’t the arc itself.
 It’s a problem that has plagued efforts by Marvel and DC writers to tell compelling stories since Secret Wars II.
 The story is jarringly brought to a halt by, not one, but two DC-wide crossover events (Armageddon 2001 and War of the Gods) that occupy issues 80, 81, and the annual.

 Of the two interruptions the War of the Gods crossover in issue 81 is the most like running into a brick wall.
 Here we have a rag tag group of heroes led by Terminator who’ve spent eight issues trying to find the Titans stopping everything to listen to Pariah (a character Titans writer Marv Wolfman created during Crisis on Infinite Earths) whine for 24 pages about how no matter how much he wants to die the Universe won’t allow it.
 If you hadn’t read any of the War of the Gods tie-ins the issue will makes zero sense and does nothing to move along the overall Titans story.

 On the flip side, Wolfman handles the Armageddon 2001 interruption in issue 80 decently and uses it as an opportunity to set up a future storyline that will have a dramatic impact on Donna Troy.
-It’s only the significance of the developments in issue 80 that make the pause forgivable, but if someone is only interested in reading the Titans Hunt storyline it can be skipped.
+The pause is forgivable due to the significance of the developments in issue 80.
+If you’re only interested in the Titans Hunt story arc, skip it.
 If reading beyond the Titans Hunt arc is desired the best reading order is 71-79, 82-84, annual 7, 80.